cjeon/MakeBackspaceGreatAgain/README.md

 Brings backspace navigation back to chrome.

 #important
-This extension is built within an hour by non-chrome expert.
-Install and use it only if you know what you are doing (or other experts tell you it's safe).
+This extension is built within an hour by non-chrome expert(I just needed my backspace back).
+Install and use it only if you know what you are doing (or other experts tell you it's safe, because I cannot guarantee you that this is safe).

 # How to install
 1. Download [MakeBackspaceGreatAgain.crx](https://github.com/cjeon/MakeBackspaceGreatAgain/raw/master/MakeBackspaceGreatAgain.crx) file.